schani/goscheme/README.md

 # Scheme in Go

-This is a simple WatchMeCode project that aims to implement a small subset of Scheme in Go.
+This is a simple WatchPeopleCode project that aims to implement a small subset of Scheme in Go.
 I'm mainly doing this to teach myself Go.

 Feel free to contribute!
 If I'm doing something that's unidiomatic in